SichengS/ShapeMoire/README.md

 1. Download Dataset

-    You can download four open datasets: FHDMi, TIP2018, UHDM and LCDMoire from the Internet.
+    You can download four open datasets: FHDMi, TIP2018, UHDM and LCDMoiré from the Internet.

-    Link dataset path under `$ShapeMoire/data`.
+    Link dataset path under `$ShapeMoiré/data`.

 2. Data Structure

     Finally, the total data structure is shown like this:
     ```
-    Shapemoire/
+    ShapeMoiré/
     |---configs/
     |---data/
     |   |---FHDMi/